 Consistency in Headshots of your Leadership Team

-Consistency is key to sending the message that you are one company – that the leadership team is together, aligned, and “on the same page”.
-It also says that you care about your overall corporate image/brand, and are willing to invest the time and expense to make it optimal.
+Consistency is key to any branding strategy – you want to deliver a consistent look, messaging, and values in order to create a clear picture in the viewers’ minds of who you are as a business.
+Consistency in branding creates greater awareness, recognition, trust, and ultimately can have a positive impact on your bottom line.
+Consistency in headshots is key to sending the message that you are one company – that the leadership team is together, aligned, and “on the same page”.
+It also says that you care about your overall corporate image/brand, that quality is important, and that you are willing to invest the time and expense to make it optimal.

-Below are examples of leadership images from two Boston area company websites (different companies and industries).
-Think about your first impressions of each group of images – the first one could raise a number of questions – do they work together, are these images current, when were these images taken – which could lead the viewer to wonder if the rest of the website is current, etc..
-There is also no consistency or integration of these images with the overall look and feel of the rest of the website, which in and of itself is not optimal.
+Below are examples of team images from two Boston-area business websites (different companies and industries).
+Think about your first impressions of each group of images.
+In the first group, the images could not have been more different – different backgrounds, lighting, color balance, camera angle.
+There is no consistency, and the images look old, and faded.
+There is a lack of quality and consistency.
+This can lead the viewer to wonder if these people actually work together or are even still there - which could lead the viewer to wonder if the rest of the website is current, etc. There is also no consistency or integration in the look of these images with the overall look and feel of the rest of the website, which in and of itself is not optimal.

-You’ve likely invested a fair amount of time and effort into developing your messaging and your website, and continue to do so – be sure that your leadership team images support your overall branding and messaging, and be consistent with the impression you want to create.
+You’ve likely invested a fair amount of time and effort into developing your messaging, your brand, and your website.
+Be sure that your leadership team images support your overall branding and messaging, and be consistent with the impression you want to create.